Andrew Wylie (judge): Education and career

-Wylie was born February 25, 1814 in Canonsburg, Pennsylvania, Wylie was the eldest son of Andrew Wylie (the first president of Indiana University) and Margaret Wylie.
+Wylie was born February 25, 1814, in Canonsburg, Pennsylvania, Wylie was the eldest son of Andrew Wylie (the first president of Indiana University) and Margaret Wylie.
 His maternal grandfather was Craig Ritchie, a Scottish-American immigrant pioneer and Pennsylvania state lawmaker.
 Her maternal uncles included David Ritchie (a Pittsburgh city councilman, U.S. congressman, and judge).

 Wylie attended Transylvania University and Indiana University Bloomington, graduating from the latter in 1832.
 He studied law with Walter Forward, and was admitted to the bar in 1837.
 He practiced in Pittsburgh, Pennsylvania, from 1837 to 1848, serving at some point on the Pittsburgh City Council and acting in 1845 as Pittsburgh city attorney.
 In 1845, Wylie married Caroline Bryan, the daughter of Daniel Bryan.
 Together they had four sons, only one of whom (Horace) survived to adulthood.
 His wife was maternally a member of the esteemed Barbour family of Virginia.
 In 1848, he moved his practice to Alexandria, Virginia where his wife had grown up.

-Wylie and his wife would in Alexandria until outbreak of the American Civil War.
-Both the Wylie and Bryan families opposed succession, and remained unionists during the war.
+Wylie and his wife would reside in Alexandria until the outbreak of the American Civil War.
+Both the Wylie and Bryan families opposed secession, and remained unionists during the war.
 Amid the war, he moved to Washington, D.C., and had his wife move to Pennsylvania for safety.
 His wife's sister and brother-in-law (Mariana and Jedediah Hyde Lathrop) also moved their family to Pennsylvania, while father remained in Alexandria.
 After moving Washington, D.C. circa 1861, he practiced law there until 1863.